 - 1. To calculate the unduplicated number of people in a fully participating CoC, we first calculate the number of people overlapping projects in a participating CoC.12 To do this, we multiply the reported duplicated count of people by the calculated percentage of duplicated people in overlapping projects.
 The calculated number of people overlapping projects is then subtracted from the reported duplicated count of people served in the CoC. - 2.
-Use of previous year's data to impute for current year's data In the event that a CoC had available overlap rates in the previous year, but not the current year (i.e., less than 50 percent of the CoCs projects were participating in that reporting category in current year), we used the previous year's data to impute for the current year. - 3.
-For CoCs in which less than 50 percent of projects were participating, we used predictive mean matching to construct an estimate for the overlap rate.
-The data from the model were based on available CoCs from the current year.
-If the current year was not available, the overlap rates from the previous year were used if available.
+Use of previous year's data to impute for current year's data In the event that a CoC had available overlap rates in the previous year, but not the current year (i.e., less than 50 percent of the CoC's projects were participating in that reporting category in current year), we used the previous year's data to impute for the current year. - 3.
+For CoCs in which less than 50 percent of projects were participating but overlap rates from the previous year were not available, we used predictive mean matching to construct an estimate for the overlap rate.
+The data from the model were based on other CoCs that were available from the current year.
+If the current year was not available from the other CoCs, the overlap rates from the previous year were used if available.
 Predictive mean matching is a hotdeck imputation procedure that involves the following steps: - a.
 Construct a linear regression model using a specified set of predictors to predict overlap rate (where the model is built on cases with non-missing overlap rate).13 - b.
 Estimate the predicted overlap rate (based on the model created above) for all CoCs. - c.
 For a given CoC with a missing overlap rate, take the five CoCs (with reported overlap rates) that have the most similar predicted overlap rate to the given CoC.
 Then randomly assign one of their reported overlap rates to the given CoC as its imputed value. - d.
 Repeat the previous step for all CoCs with missing overlap rates. - 4.
-To estimate the unduplicated number of people in a partially participating CoC, we first estimate the duplicated count of people served in the partially participating CoC.14 This number is then subtracted by either the calculated number of people overlapping across participating projects in the partially participating CoC or the estimated number of people overlapping across all projects in the CoC, whichever is greater.
+For CoCs with more than 50 percent of projects participating we use the reported duplication rate as long as the reported duplication rate is greater than the total (estimated) duplication rate.14 - 5.
+To estimate the unduplicated number of people in a non-participating CoC, we multiply the estimated number of duplicated people by the estimated overlap rate.
+This is the estimated number of overlapping people.
+The product is then subtracted from the estimated number of duplicated people to arrive at the unduplicated number of people in a non-participating CoC.
+In a partially participating CoC, we first estimate the duplicated count of people served in the partially participating CoC.15 This number is then subtracted by either the calculated number of people overlapping across participating projects in the partially participating CoC or the estimated number of people overlapping across all projects in the CoC, whichever is greater.